Freight Shipping from Stamford to St. Louis

 How long does freight take from Stamford to St. Louis?

-Standard FTL transit from Stamford to St. Louis is approximately 21 hrs by truck over 1,168 miles.
+Standard FTL transit from Stamford to St. Louis is approximately 21 hrs by truck over 1,168 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Stamford to St. Louis freight?